frol/django-mysql-fix/README.md

 Tested with Django master branch and Django 1.6.0+.

-It doesn't work with Django &lte; 1.5.x.
+It doesn't work with Django <= 1.5.x.

 Fixed issues